Ficool

 Did he just earn a promotion by being honest?

-That didn't mean that Dominic didn't have concerns about what the young man would say.
+Still, Dominic had concerns about what the young man might say.

 "Alpha Theo will want proof that I'm on my mission.
-What will you do?
-You can't tell him that you saw her wolf.
-I don't think he can know that she is aware of that yet.
-What will you tell him without saying that I'm here" Dominic explained.
+What's your plan?
+You can't tell him that you saw her wolf, and I don't think he should know she's aware of that yet.
+So, what will you say without admitting I'm here?"
+Dominic asked.

-"Pretty spot on if you ask me.
-I always knew you were a smart wolf" he smirked.
+"Pretty spot on, if you ask me.
+I always knew you were a smart wolf," Dominic smirked.

-"The one that you, Phoenix, and Raphael were spotted with in the woods" Lucas asked.
+"The one you, Phoenix, and Raphael were spotted with in the woods," Lucas said.

 Julius wasn't safe.

-"He is a wolf that lives in town.
-I found out that he is close to her.
-I'm using him to get close to the girl.
+"He's a wolf from town.
+I learned he's close to her, so I'm using him to get close to the girl.
 I almost have his trust.
-Just a few more days and we will have her, and maybe another wolf or two" he winked back.
+Just a few more days and we'll have her, and maybe another wolf or two," he winked back.

 "Sir, I knew you were good, but that is masterful.
 I commend you.
-See you soon, sir" he said as he shifted and started toward their home territory without delay.
+See you soon, sir," Lucas said before shifting and heading toward their home territory without delay.

 Dominic stood, watching Lucas disappear into the woods until he knew he was a good distance away.